GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/09.281-290/07.Pure-in-Heart/docs.md

 In thy sinless life I see
 Matchless grace and beauty:
 Perfect Pattern, guide for me,
 Teaching love for duty.

-Refrain:
-Pure in heart, pure in heart,
-Jesus, only giver;
-Seal my life of thine a part,
-Here and then forever.
+[Refrain]

 3.
 One with thee!  thus would I live,
 Till the morn immortal;
 Thus myself for others give,
 With them pass the portal.

-Refrain:
-Pure in heart, pure in heart,
-Jesus, only giver;
-Seal my life of thine a part,
-Here and then forever.
+[Refrain]